 }) => <A, E, R>(self:Effect.Effect<...>) =>Effect.Effect<...> (+1overload)

-to be thrown when a timeout occurs during the execution of an effect.
+Specifies a custom defect to be thrown when a timeout occurs.

-This function helps in handling timeouts as exceptional cases in your program
+This function allows you to handle timeouts as exceptional cases by

-by generating a custom defect when the operation exceeds the specified time
+generating a custom defect when an effect exceeds the specified duration.
+You

-This is particularly useful when you need to treat timeouts as critical
+This is especially useful when you need to treat timeouts as critical

 @see ― timeout for a version that raises a TimeoutException.